-Under the said policy, Material RPTs, that is, transactions which, either individually, or in aggregate over a 12-month period with the same related party, amount to at least ten percent (10%) of the Parent Company's consolidated total assets based on its latest audited financial statements, need to be approved by at least a two-thirds (2/3) vote of the board of directors prior to execution.
+Under the said policy, Material RPTs, that is, transactions which, either individually, or in aggregate over a 12-month period with the same related party, amount to at least ten percent (10%) of the Group's consolidated total assets based on its latest audited financial statements, need to be approved by at least a two-thirds (213) vote of the board of directors prior to execution.

-The Parent Company's related party transactions, which are under terms that are no less favorable than those arranged with third parties, are as follows:
+Intercompany transactions involving subsidiaries are eliminated in the consolidated financial statements.
+The Group's related party transactions, which are under terms that are no less favorable than those arranged with third parties, are as follows: